DEEPSCRIBE TERMS AND CONDITIONS

 1.1.
 Services.
 DeepScribe will provide Customer the following services (collectively, the “Services”): (a) use of its Software and Hardware as specified in this Section 1 and in the applicable SOW; (b) the schedule of deliverables as set forth in the SOW (the “Deliverables”); (c) support installation, set-up, and testing of the Hardware in designated rooms within Customer’s designated locations as set forth in the SOW (the “Locations”); (d) onboarding, training, and on-going support as set forth below; and (e) development and support for the Electronic Health Record (EHR) integration (“EHR Integration”), if specified in the SOW.

 1.2.
 Use of Software.
 Subject to the other limitations on use described in this Agreement, Customer is hereby authorized to use the number of licenses of the Software as set forth in the SOW (the “Licenses”).
 Customer and its Providers may use the Software solely for the purposes and pursuant to the terms and conditions set forth in this Agreement, and shall not, without the prior written approval of DeepScribe, allow any other party to use the Software for any other purpose or for the benefit of any such party.
 DeepScribe will comply with the terms and conditions of the Business Associate Agreement (the “BAA”), attached hereto as Exhibit A, as it relates to Customer’s use of the Software.
-DeepScribe will use commercially reasonable efforts to provide Customer the Software in accordance with the Service Level Standards attached hereto as Exhibit B.
+DeepScribe will use commercially reasonable efforts to provide Customer the Software.

 1.3.
 Hardware.
 Unless otherwise indicated on an SOW, Customer shall be solely responsible for providing and furnishing any mobile phone, audio recording device and/or other equipment necessary to utilize the Software (the “Hardware”).
 If indicated on the applicable SOW that DeepScribe will provide the Hardware, DeepScribe shall furnish Customer the type and quantity of Hardware as set forth in such SOW solely for Customer’s use in connection with the Services.
 Customer agrees that its use of any Hardware provided by DeepScribe shall be subject to the terms and conditions of this Agreement.